Dr. Kate Truitt & Associates

 If there’s post-traumatic stress, there’s also post-traumatic resilience.
 It involves becoming stronger and wiser after trauma.
 Just like the phoenix, where one may burn up in the flames and rise again, individuals have the ability to create a space where they learn and grow from what has occurred.
 In this psychoeducation video, Dr. Kate Truitt discusses how neuroplasticity allows for the creation of post-traumatic resilience at a neurobiological level.
 When individuals lean into difficult emotions with curiosity for growth, cultivate self-compassion and deeper connections, and use tools like creating possibilities protocols and breathing exercises such as breath titration, it leads to personal empowerment and resilience.

-How To Practice Havening Touch
+How To Practice Mindful, Healing Touch

 Guided Practice: Creating Possibilities Protocol for Empowering Resilience